MediaMath/screenshooter/README.md

 ```
 Args:
 - driver: the selenium driver used
-- view: what view are you currently in i.e. HomePage, AboutMe, etc. (can be more abstract if you wish)
+- view: what view are you currently in e.g. HomePage, AboutMe, etc. (can be more abstract if you wish)
 - function: what function are you using to take a screenshot (make sure this has a descriptive name so it can be easily identifiable as to what role the screenshot has)

 This method takes a screenshot of the current screen.
 The size of the screenshot is based on the size of the browser, it is recommended to create a default size that the browser gets formed to.